robmoss/previous-robmoss.github.io/README.md

    - `MathJax`: use the (remote) MathJax library.
-- `page.navid`: if this string matches one of the links in the navigation bar, that link is highlighted so as to identify the page as belonging to that portion of the site.
+- `page.navid`: if this string matches one of the links in the navigation bar, that link is highlighted so as to identify the page as belonging to that portion of the site; `page.category` is the fallback option.

 The visibility of several page elements can be controlled by the following
 variables: